tuckn/node-fs-hospitality/README.md

   -h, --help             display help for command
 ```

-Below are examples on Windows.
+The below is example on Windows.

 ```console
 > fs-hospitality conv-text "D:\Test\src.wsf" --trim "all" --eol "dos" --bom
 ```

-## API
+## Documentation

 All specifications are written [here](https://docs.tuckn.net/node-fs-hospitality).